HEVAWEB/emse-laparo-dashboard/assets/contents/md_context.md

 ### Overview

-The present dashboard serves as an interactive supplementary material related to the paper **Automatic and Explainable Labeling of Medical Event Logs with Autoencoding** *(Hugo De Oliveira, Vincent Augusto, Baptiste Jouaneton, Ludovic Lamarsalle, Martin Prodel and Xiaolan Xie)*
+The present dashboard serves as an interactive supplementary material related to the paper **Automatic and Explainable Labeling of Medical Event Logs with Autoencoding** *(Hugo De Oliveira, Vincent Augusto, Baptiste Jouaneton, Ludovic Lamarsalle, Martin Prodel and Xiaolan Xie)* submitted to the *IEEE Journal of Biomedical and Health Informatics*.

 [//]: # (section)